It is defined as bulges protruding from a surface.

-If you have breast cysts or cysts, you usually will not need any treatment or follow-up.
-Most cysts go away on their own and there is nothing to worry about.
+If you have breast cysts or cysts, you will not need any treatment or follow-up.
+Most cysts go away on their own, and there is nothing to worry about.

-If the cyst is large or causing discomfort, your specialist can remove the fluid with a fine needle and syringe.
+If the cyst is considerable or causing discomfort, your specialist can remove the fluid with a fine needle and syringe.
 Sometimes this is done using ultrasound to help find the cyst.

-The fluid removed from the cyst can vary in color and range from light to very dark.
-It will only be sent to a lab for testing if the fluid is stained with blood.
+The fluid removed from the cyst can vary in color and range from light to dark.
+It will only be sent to a lab for testing if the liquid is stained with blood.

 Once the fluid has been removed, the cyst usually disappears.
 You may feel some discomfort as the fluid is removed, and the area may feel bruised and tender for a few days afterward.
 If so, taking pain relief like acetaminophen should help.

 Breast cysts can come back, or you can develop new cysts.
 Treatment for cysts is generally the same each time.

 Breast cancer is the accumulation of cancer cells that start in the breast cells.
 Although breast cancer occurs predominantly in women, it can also affect men.
 Breast cancer and its complications can affect almost every part of the body.

 - A lump in the breast or armpit.

 - Inverted nipple.

 - The texture of orange peel or dimples of the skin of the breast.